ShizCalev/kojima-diary/README.md

 # Kojima Diary Translation

-An effort to translate developer diary entries from *Metal Gear Solid 2: The Making* (2002)—a Japan-only book never officially localized.
+An effort to translate developer diary entries from *Metal Gear Solid 2: The Making* (2002).
 This repository contains:

 - A **“best” final translation** (see [`best-translation.md`](best-translation.md)).
 - **Raw data** (scans, transcripts, and comparisons).